← Back to Blog

 2. Preventing Fraud with Digital Signatures

-Once the mint request is received on-chain, the Trueshot smart contract checks if the request is genuine and originating from an approved source where the checks are embedded within the capture process.
+Once the mint request is received on-chain, the smart contract verifies it's genuine and originated from an approved source where checks are embedded in the capture process.

 Verifying the Signer: